eMedical, our electronic health processing system, is used to process Australian immigration health examinations.

 All the countries listed above have 100 per cent electronic health processing arrangements in place except: Chile, Colombia, France, New Zealand, Russia and Sweden.

-Note: In other countries, the department still encourages you to make sure you provide a HAP ID to facilitate electronic health processing where available in your country.
+Note: In other countries, we still encourage you to make sure you provide a HAP ID to facilitate electronic health processing where available in your country.
+This will help us streamline the processing of your health results.

 Finding an electronic health processing clinic

-To find an electronic health processing clinic look for the eMedical logo next to the clinic's name in the panel physicians list.
+To find an electronic health processing clinic near you, look for the eMedical logo next to the clinic's name in the panel physicians list.

 What happens to my personal information recorded in eMedical?

-How can I ensure that the panel clinic will be able to access my case in eMedical?
+How can I ensure that the panel clinic or migration medical services provider will be able to access my case in eMedical?

 If you have lodged a paper visa application, make sure you take your Health Examination List (or other equivalent documentation from us) to the panel clinic.
 This will contain a HAP ID that the clinic can use to access your case in eMedical.

-Note: When booking an appointment with the clinic, provide your HAP ID so they can locate your case.
-If you have any problems and are outside Australia, contact your case officer or visa processing centre before attending the clinic.
-If you are in Australia, Medibank Health Solution will contact the department for further advice.
+Note: When booking an appointment with the clinic, you must provide your HAP ID so they can locate your case.
+If the clinic cannot locate your case using the HAP ID that you have provided, they will contact us directly for further advice.

 How can I check that the clinic submitted my results?